SWFSC/viame-web-noaa-gcp/docs/deployment-split.md

 Use the 'viame-web-fisheries-cloud' module to create these VMs.
 The [source path](https://www.terraform.io/language/modules/sources) to this module can either be relative (e.g., '../viame-web-fisheries-cloud') or an unprefixed `github.com` URL (e.g., 'github.com/smwoodman/viame-web-fisheries-cloud').

-[See here](https://drive.google.com/file/d/1aD1sjUx3M4AMGAi-o57V--xu1HfKxEy5/view?usp=sharing) for sample Terraform code for the VMs for a split services deployment.
+[See here](https://drive.google.com/file/d/1aD1sjUx3M4AMGAi-o57V--xu1HfKxEy5/view?usp=sharing) for a Terraform code template for the VMs for a split services deployment.

 ## Provision GCP VMs